spencerjolly/RPLB-acc/README.md

 -functions do not currently automatically choose the starting time, ending time, or the temporal resolution of the finite difference method.
 This means that they will not work as-is for very high laser powers or very tight focusing (i.e. there is a limit on the laser intensity) and the associated high electron energy.

 -The functions are all limited at the moment to Gaussian spectral profiles, effectively limiting the minimum pulse duration that can be properly simulated.
-For example with a wavelength of 800 nm the lower limit of the pulse duration is around 4 fs.
+For example with a wavelength of 800 nm the lower limit of the pulse duration in the g_0 functions is around 4 fs.
+There are other approximations in the LC and SC functions such that the pulse must be longer than few-cycle, limiting the applicablity of those functions to pulses as short as ~10 fs for an 800 nm wavelength.

 <b>References:</b>